Ka Ni Kanichihk Inc.

 - Knowledge of issues facing youth who are transitioning from child welfare system to independence

-- Knowledge of the child welfare system and available community resources available to youth
+- Knowledge of the child welfare system and community resources available to youth

 - Experience working with high risk populations